 - 7. Enforcement

-The Family Medical Leave Act (FMLA) permits eligible employees of covered employers to temporarily take time off of work to tend to their own or their family’s health issues.
-This leave is unpaid but job-protected, and their group health insurance coverage continues as before.
+The Family Medical Leave Act (FMLA, “the Act”) permits eligible employees of covered employers to temporarily take time off of work to tend to their own or their family’s health issues.
+This time off is unpaid but job-protected, and their group health insurance coverage continues as before.

 Specifically, eligible employees are entitled to: